HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/video-videotoolbox.markdown

 - H.264 (VideoToolbox)
 - H.265 (VideoToolbox)

-Choice of the underlying hardware encoder (AMD VCE or Intel QuickSync Video) is not available.
+Choice of the underlying hardware encoder (AMD VCE or Intel Quick Sync Video) is not available.
 The highest quality option will typically be chosen.

 ## Performance